Consent Culture Radical, Educator and Consultant

 - I am from religious violence and experiences of orphaning, everything it took to leave and refuse to participate in my own oppression and I am from this very real honoring of religious discourse in my own life as a nontheist quaker and secular humanist and a love of religious inclusion that allows for us to be together, human and knowing and unknowing.

 - I am from a body.
 A body that lives with chronic pain and illness, has endured cancer two times and known the unthinkables before I could speak.
+I am from a body that works for disability justice and deeply knows that we are not all having the same experience and accessibility matters.
 I am from a wandering womb and years of my life dedicated to medical anthropology that brought me only back to my own flesh.
 I am from a body that allows me to touch and taste this world and know real connection with others and sublime pleasure.
 I am from a body.
 A queer body.
 This body.
 That I love, with all of me.

 - I am from this corporeal world and my love for it.
 Love for coffee consumption, and the late night sounds of a city, the trust of solitude, the hum of neon, the call of secular prayers, the insistence of contradictions, and heat.
 Love for rough housing with words and re-envisioning the old myths, the study of adaptation, giving voice to the unnamed.